 The Bobo Spiritual Life Center is a multifunctional space that can accommodate large and small groups but also strives to provide a space for individual students.
 Comfortable spaces are convenient for both group and individual study.
-Each weekday afternoon at 3:30 the Baylor community gathers in the Bobo chapel for vespers, a service of prayer and worship.
 Coffee is available throughout the week as hospitality to students, faculty and staff using the space or passing through.
 The renovated TV room also serves as a classroom and meeting facility by providing multimedia equipment, a large dry-erase board, couch seating and a table workstation.
 Office staff facilitate reservations for groups seeking to use the Bobo Spiritual Life Center.
 Partnerships with New Student Programs and Residence Life have increased use of the space.
+Each weekday afternoon at 3:30 p.m. the Baylor community gathers in the Bobo chapel for vespers, a service of prayer and worship.
+Midday prayer services are offered for the entire Baylor community Thursdays at 12:20 p.m.